neutrl/nicebot-discord-bot/README.md

 }
 ```

+**Note:**
+- This file is tracked by git, so your custom responses will be committed with the project
-**Note:** If the JSON file is missing or has errors, the bot will automatically fall back to the default 23 responses.
+- If the JSON file is missing or has errors, the bot will automatically fall back to the default 23 responses

 ### Checking Statistics